Pages

 An immigration official for the Huayaquillas border happened to be on the bus and he spoke to me after the bus pulled out, asking how I had gotten involved with the men, and after, telling me I was lucky to have gotten away.

 When we finally arrived at the border station, he pointed out where to get my passport stamped.
 I thanked him and got out of the mini bus, but as I was walking to the door of the border station touts ran towards me - Did I want a taxi?
-A special bus to Machala?
+A bus to Machala?
 A ride to a scenic park?
 A hotel room?
 How about changing money?
 Was I alone?
 I exploded.

 'Get lost you maggots!
 Leave me alone!'
 They scurried away.

 Once inside the border station, I was worried about being hit up for more cash by the huge biceps, dark shades and greasy hair that passed for an immigration official.
 All of them looked like a gang of hoods and loan sharks from New Jersey, especially one goon who looked like he could have twisted Arnold Schwarzenegger's arm and made him cry.
-I bowed and scraped and answered all their sinister questions and they shooed me through.
+I bowed and scraped and answered all his sinister questions and he shooed me through.

 Finally, after another tuk-tuk ride, a long walk over a crowded bridge, and another border station, I was finally, at long last, safely in Ecuador.